hydrology-tep/documentation/source/apps/wois_app.rst

 On this window, the user shall select the model that intends to export, insert the VM IP, username and password.
 Then click the button "Export to TEP".

-The exported model will be automatically available on HEP Webportal.
+The exported model shall be automatically available on HEP Webportal.

 Run QGIS model in HEP
 ---------------------